Information for Healthcare Professionals: Pioglitazone HCl (marketed as Actos, Actoplus Met, and Duetact)

 This information reflects FDA’s current analysis of data available to FDA concerning this drug.
 FDA intends to update this sheet when additional information or analyses become available.

-To report any unexpected adverse or serious events associated with the use of this drug, please contact the FDA MedWatch program either online, by regular mail or by fax, using the contact information at the bottom of this sheet.
+To report any unexpected adverse or serious events associated with the use of this drug, please contact the FDA MedWatch program either online, by regular mail or by fax, using the contact information at the bottom of this page.

 Pioglitazone is a thiazolidinedione (TZD) approved as an oral antidiabetic agent.
 TZDs are selective ligands of the nuclear transcription factor peroxisome-proliferator-activator-receptor- γ (PPAR-γ) which improve glycemic control by increasing insulin sensitivity.
 Three products, all manufactured by Takeda, contain pioglitazone: Actos (pioglitazone) Actoplus Met (pioglitazone and metformin) and Duetact (pioglitazone and glimepiride).
 Fluid retention, weight gain, edema, and heart failure are known side-effects of TZDs.
 Continued post-marketing reports of heart failure have prompted the FDA to increase the prominence of this safety concern in the labels for these drugs.